DevGoyalG/Number-Guessing-Game/README.md

 A simple project where the user has to guess a random number between a specified range.
 The application will give hints whether the guess is too high or too low.
 This game is designed for ease of use and provides a fun experience.

 ## 🌐 Live Demo
-Check out the live demo of the Palindrome Checker [here](https://number-guess-play.netlify.app/).
+Check out the live demo of the Number Guessing Game [here](https://number-guess-play.netlify.app/).

 ## 📸 Project Preview
 Here's a sneak peek of the Number Guessing Game: